OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 ## Overview

 * In certain scenarios, the target entity cannot undergo further updates, when it is in a closed/done state or resides within an archived folder.
-Consequently, attempts by OpsHub Integration Manager to update such entities will result in processing failures.
+Consequently, attempts by <code class="expression">space.vars.SITENAME</code> to update such entities will result in processing failures.
 * To address such cases, updates on the target entity can be restricted.
 "OH Update Target" field can be utilized for the same.

 ## Configuration